For St Edward’s pupils, Oxford is far more than just the School’s geographical location.

 Talks, seminars and visits with the universities

-Just some of the many talks and events with the universities this term in School have included: Dr Jonathan Prag (Merton College, Oxford) talking about Sicilian sites and epigraphy, Dr Matthew Thomson (Merton College, Oxford) giving a Lieder Recital with songs by Robert and Clara Schumann, Dr Dirk Obbink (Christ Church College, Oxford) discussing Oxyrhyncus Papyri at the Sackler, a lecture on ‘Plants, sun screen and mass extinctions’ by Dr Wesley Fraser (Senior Lecturer in Physical Geography, Oxford Brookes University), Professor Yadvinder Malhi (Oriel College, Oxford) asking ‘What is the Anthropocene?’ and Dr Alexander Vasudevan (Christ Church College, Oxford) who gave The Pilgrim Lecture on ‘Urban Squatters and Changing Places: Confessions of an Urban Geographer’.
+Just some of the many talks and events with the universities this year in School have included: Dr Jonathan Prag (Merton College, Oxford) talking about Sicilian sites and epigraphy, Dr Matthew Thomson (Merton College, Oxford) giving a Lieder Recital with songs by Robert and Clara Schumann, Dr Dirk Obbink (Christ Church College, Oxford) discussing Oxyrhyncus Papyri at the Sackler, a lecture on ‘Plants, sun screen and mass extinctions’ by Dr Wesley Fraser (Senior Lecturer in Physical Geography, Oxford Brookes University), Professor Yadvinder Malhi (Oriel College, Oxford) asking ‘What is the Anthropocene?’ and Dr Alexander Vasudevan (Christ Church College, Oxford) who gave The Pilgrim Lecture on ‘Urban Squatters and Changing Places: Confessions of an Urban Geographer’.

 Oxford on the doorstep